ukff/kyma-environment-broker/docs/contributor/03-10-hyperscaler-account-pool.md

 For a certain type of SAP BTP, Kyma runtimes, KEB can use the same credentials for multiple tenants.
 In such a case, the Secret with credentials must be labeled differently by adding the **shared** label set to `true`.
 Shared credentials will not be assigned to any tenant.
+Multiple tenants can share the Secret with credentials.
+That is, many shoots (Shoot resources) can refer to the same Secret.
+This reference is represented by the SecretBinding resource.
+When KEB queries for a Secret for the given hyperscaler, the least used Secret is chosen.

 This is an example of a Kubernetes Secret that stores shared credentials: